Chapter 2 : Harry returns home

 Harry started to answer, when his door opened and a red paper airplane memo flew in.
 Dudley stared in amazement at the memo as it landed on Harry’s desk.
 When it landed, it unfolded and a deep, Irish voice began shouting, “Oi!
 You lot have been back at least thirty minutes!
 Why isn’t the report on the Naismith case on my desk?
 Come to my office immediately!”

 “Shit,” Ron swore.
 “We’d better get there right away, Harry.
 You know how Ciaran gets when you make him wait.”

 Harry pulled a quill and parchment from his desk and wrote something on it.
 He handed the note to Lavender and said, “Tonight’s the night that Ginny and I usually have dinner with Ron and Hermione.
 We’d like you both to come tonight, if you can make it.
 Can you still Apparate?”

-Lavender smiled a rueful smile and said, “Harry, I’m not magically crippled, just physically.
+Lavender smiled a rueful smile and said, “Harry, there's nothing wrong with my magic now.
 Yes, I can still Apparate and bring Dudley with me.”